Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/Economic-Survey.md

 ## 6. Social Sector 🌱

-- **Empowerment Initiatives**: Significant investments in social services, healthcare, and education.
+- **Empowerment Initiatives**: Significant social services, healthcare, and education investments.
 Programs aimed at empowering women and rural development are highlighted.
 - **Skill Development**: Enhanced focus on employment and skill development to meet the evolving job market needs.

 ## 7. Agriculture and Food Management 🌾